Appreciating The Unfinished Legacy Of Mac Miller

 Bobby Carter: Mac and his team had just hopped off of a coast-to-coast flight, but were really eager to see the desk and to play.
 I've produced plenty of acts at the Tiny Desk where the artist wants to get into the green room, relax, or get into a zone right up until performance time.
 I understand and respect that approach, but Mac Miller was the polar opposite.
 They all arrived as a unit and exited their Sprinter giggling like high schoolers.
 Thundercat, who joined him on bass, had performed solo at the Desk just a few months prior, so he was able to brief Mac on what was to come and totally break the ice.
 I showed them to the green room, where he met the four string players for the first time, greeting them graciously.
 I carved out some extra space for Mac to get situated, but he wasn't interested.
 He wanted to get to the desk, and that's where they stayed.
 He told me that he was a little nervous — this was the first time they would perform these songs live.

 There was a very endearing dynamic between Mac and Thundercat on- and off-camera; they were constantly trying to one-up each other with the jokes.
-We literally had to hit 'pause' on the antics in order to get the instrumentation situation.
+We literally had to hit 'pause' on the antics in order to get the instrumentation situated.
 Placing Thundercat on the shaker for the first song was a game-time decision that came from one of those jokes — if you look closely at the piano player, Javad Day and Mac during "Small Worlds," you'll catch them snickering as Thundercat opens up on that shaker!

 Sidney Madden: I think the fact that he was so ready to get into the space and start rehearsing with the string players shows his commitment to his musicality and respect for live instrumentation — aside from his raps, that's always something that piqued my interest when I'd give any of his new records a first spin.
 I remember feeling so immersed in the horns and the layering of piano on Watching Movies with the Sound Off and The Divine Feminine.
 He was always someone I could count on for a different sound with each new record.